BEAST2-Dev/hmc/_pages/hmc/Operators/WilsonBalding.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose WilsonBalding operator
+title: BEAST 2 Help Me Choose Wilson Balding operator
 tags: []
 ---

-## WilsonBalding operator
+## Wilson Balding operator

 Implements the unweighted Wilson-Balding branch swapping move (Drummond et al, 2002).
 This move is similar to one proposed by WILSON and BALDING 1998  and involves removing a subtree and re-attaching it on a new parent branch.